Variable Types

 CSDL variables must be immutable.

-is called, the definition for R1
+Once rotate_x is called, the definition for R1 is complete, enabling

-meaningful usage of R1
+meaningful usage of R1 in later expressions.

 note